 David lives in Launceston Tasmania with his wife, Janene, and their two children.
 He enjoys all sports and he and his family can often be found at the beach.

-“I am currently on boards as Independent Non-executive Director in a major listed corporation and financial institution.
-In addition, I am the executive coach for one of the “big four” global accounting firms for their Senior Partners.
-On the serving front, I am the Chairman for Halftime Hong Kong Limited and the Deputy Head of the evangelical department and a member of the core-leadership team for our men-ministry in my Church in Hong Kong.
+David Wong currently serves on a board as the Independent Non-executive Director in a major listed corporation and financial institution.
+In addition, he is the executive coach for one of the “big four” global accounting firms for their Senior Partners.
+On the serving front, David is the Chairman for Halftime Hong Kong Limited, the Deputy Head of the evangelical department, and a member of the core-leadership team for his men’s ministry for his Church in Hong Kong.